-u nderstand that: I will receive an information letter containing information as to the specific excursion details prior to the excursion occurring; • if I wish my child to attend a particular excursion I will forward my payment by the due date stated in the information letter; [Consider if appropriate.
-Some schools may include the cost of excursions in school fee notices] • receipt of the money at the school for the excursion/activity/sport will be taken as parental consent for the student to participate; if, after forwarding payment to the school for an excursion/activity/sport, I wish to withdraw my consent for my child to participate in the excursion/activity/sport I will advise the school in writing as soon as possible. a gree to: • my child's returning to school if necessary in the event of illness, injury or non co-operation and to pay any expenses involved or to come and collect my child from the excursion; • reimburse the school for any damage caused by my child; reimburse the school for any hospital, medical or ambulance expenses incurred by the school on behalf of my child.
-Signature: Date:
+T: F: YEAR OF STUDEN .
+E C. C. C. CDEN My child has the follo owing special needs: I understand that: I will receive an excursion occurr information letter containing information as to the specific excursion details prior to the ing; to attend a particular excursion I will forward my payment by the due date stated in the r; [Consider if appropriate.
+Some schools may include the cost of excursions in school fee receipt of the mostudent to partic oney at the school for the excursion/activity/sport will be taken as parental consent for the pate; ng payment to the school for an excursion/activity/sport, I wish to withdraw my consent for sipate in the excursion/activity/sport I will advise the school in writing as soon as possible.
+I agree to: ing to school if necessary in the event of illness, injury or non co-operation and to pay volved or to come and collect my child from the excursion; reimburse the so chool for any damage caused by my child; reimburse the so of my child. shool for any hospital, medical or ambulance expenses incurred by the school on behalf J Date: